A Note on These Prices

 Concrete Blocks

-Standard dense aggregate 7N concrete blocks (440 × 215mm) in 100mm thickness: approximately £2.20–3.20 per block trade, which works out to roughly £22–32 per m² of blockwork material only.
-The 140mm version for loadbearing inner leaves: £2.80–4.00 per block.
-Lightweight aerated (aircrete) blocks — Thermalite, Celcon, or own-brand — in 100mm: £2.80–4.20 per block.
-Aerated blocks have better thermal performance (useful for meeting Part L regulations) and are lighter to handle, which speeds up laying time on inner leaves.
+Standard dense aggregate 7N concrete blocks (440 x 215mm) in 100mm: roughly £2.20–3.20 per block trade, about £22–32 per m² in materials only.
+The 140mm loadbearing version: £2.80–4.00 per block.
+Lightweight aerated blocks (Thermalite, Celcon, or own-brand) in 100mm: £2.80–4.20 per block.
+Aerated blocks have better thermal performance for Part L compliance and they're lighter, so laying is faster on inner leaves.

 Concrete and Aggregates